peddajagadeesh8/Online-Banking-System/README.md

 # Online-Banking-System

 # Purpose:
-An online banking system is a digital platform that allows customers to access and manage their bank accounts from anywhere with an internet connection.
+An online banking system enables customers to manage their bank accounts remotely through a digital platform.
+It provides convenience and accessibility by allowing users to access their accounts from anywhere with an internet connection.
+This system typically includes features such as account balance inquiries, funds transfers, bill payments, and account statement viewing.

 # Description